iampato/Devfest-Nyeri/README.md

 ## License

-Project is published under the [MIT license](/LICENSE.md).
+Project is published under the [MIT license].
-Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)

 ## Contributors